Best Crypto Exchanges for Beginners 2025

 • Email Security: Secure your email account with 2FA as well

-• Regular Monitoring: Check your account regularly for unauthorized activity
+• Regular Monitoring: Check your account regularly for unauthorised activity

 • Withdrawal Whitelisting: Use address whitelisting when available